This post was last updated September 29, 2020.

 The LION Publishers staff is committed to providing our members, our board of directors, and the public with transparent disclosures on the companies and businesses we’ve worked, or currently work with, in the course of our careers.
 Each LION staff member must sign a conflict of interest statement to prevent the institutional or personal interests of LION Publishers staff from interfering with the performance of their duties to LION Publishers, and to ensure that there is no personal, professional or political gain at the expense of LION Publishers.

 This policy is not designed to eliminate relationships and activities that may create a duality of interest, but to require the disclosure of any conflicts of interest and the recusal of any interested party in a decision relating thereto.

 A conflict of interest may exist when the interests or potential interests of any director, officer or staff member, or that person’s close relative, or any individual, group or organization to which the person associated with LION Publishers has allegiance, may be seen as competing with the interests of LION Publishers, or may impair such person’s independence or loyalty to LION Publishers.
 A conflict of interest is defined as an interest that might affect, or might reasonably appear to affect, the judgment or conduct of any director, officer or staff member in a manner that is adverse to the interests of LION Publishers.

-Phayvanh Luekhamhan is LION’s Director of Revenue and Operations and was most recently the Director of Business Development, Finance and Administration for VTDigger, where she spent five years helping to build the nonprofit business into Vermont’s largest newsroom.
+Phayvanh Luekhamhan is LION’s Director Operations and was most recently the Director of Business Development, Finance and Administration for VTDigger, a LION member.
 While at VTDigger, she was a key member in their participation in the Facebook Membership Accelerator program, and managed grants from INN, Ethics and Excellence in Journalism, and the Knight Foundation.
-VTDigger, a LION member, is the sole project of The Vermont Journalism Trust, a 501(c)3 nonprofit.